nus-cs2103-AY2122S2/ip/docs/README.md

 - `TIME`: `hhmm`
 - `DATE`: `yyyy-mm-dd`

-Example of usage: `todo run`
+Example of usage:
+`todo run`
+`deadline return book /by 2022-05-28 2000`
+`event book sale /at 2022-05-27 0800`

+Expected outcome:

-Expected outcome: TaskJamie would record that task and save it.
+TaskJamie would record that task and save it.
 TaskJamie should show a message `Got it.
 I've added this task: task_description` and TaskJamie would tell you how many tasks are in the list.
 Eg: `Now you have x tasks in your list.`

 ## Deleting a task : `delete`